 - Safety features – Safety features, like those on the 2020 Ford Fusion model model, can include modern sensory devices for blind spot detection, lane departure warning and lane departure prevention.
 Features like these reduce the risk of an accident and may contribute to lower auto insurance costs.

 Car insurance for Ford Fusion can vary significantly between drivers, even when comparing an identical make and model.
 This is typically because providers use personalized data when calculating rates to help them estimate how expensive a customer will be to insure.
 Being aware of average rates in the table below may help customers determine whether the quotes they are comparing are competitive.

 Regarding the driver, these variables generally include age (except in Hawaii), driving record and location, among other factors.
 The vehicle-specific factors that can impact insurance costs for a Ford Focus may include mileage and previous accident history.

 While the Ford Fusion scores well with the IIHS on safety ratings, which may contribute to lower premiums, some of these potential savings may be offset by the cost of replacement parts.
 As discontinued vehicle parts may no longer be manufactured, this could drive up the cost of insurance over time.

 Cheapest car insurance companies for Ford Fusion

 While the national average above provides a baseline, rates for the Ford Fusion vary quite a bit between insurance providers and drivers.
 The average rates for the Ford Fusion listed below are from some of the largest auto insurance providers by market share.
-These companies were selected from the Bankrate picks for the best car insurance companies for 2021.
+These companies were selected from the Bankrate picks for the best car insurance companies in 2022.